tribbloid/shapesafe/README.md

 # ∀ Linear Algebra ∃ Proof System between Types

-**shapesafe** is the missing compile-time verifier for numerical linear algebra in scala, obvious shape and indexing errors in tensor operations are captured by the typing system.
+**shapesafe** is the missing compile-time verifier for numerical linear algebra on JVM, obvious shape and indexing errors in tensor operations are captured by scala's typing system.

 shapesafe is one-size-fits-all.
 The following capabilities are introduced at inception: